sushantamaha/noora_de/README.md

         -   The `dim_messages` model creates a dimension table for messages.
         -   The `fct_data_quality_audits` model runs data quality checks to ensure the integrity of the data.

-4.  **Data Visualization**:
-    -   After the pipeline has run successfully, the transformed data can be visualized using the `notebooks/data_visualization.ipynb` Jupyter notebook.

 ## Docker Workflow

 The `docker-compose.yml` file orchestrates the different services required for the pipeline: